-(v) United Parcel Service of America Inc. v.
-Canada, UNCITRAL Arbitration Rules (referred to ICSID), NAFTA, Award on the Merits, May 24, 2007.
+(iv) United Parcel Service of America Inc. v.
+Canada, UNCITRAL Arbitration Rules, ICSID Case No. UNCT/02/01, NAFTA, Award on the Merits, May 24, 2007.

-- a) A foreign investor that alleges a violation of Article 1102 of NAFTA (national treatment) must establish the following elements: [1] that the Respondent State accorded treatment with respect to the establishment, acquisition, expansion, management, etc. of investments; [2] that the foreign investor or investment was "in like circumstances" with local investors or investments; and [3] that the Respondent State has treated the foreign investor or investment less favorably than it treated the local investors or investments. - b) In determining whether investors were "in like circumstances," all the relevant circumstances in which the treatment was accorded must be considered.
+- a) A foreign investor that alleges a violation of Article 1102 of NAFTA (national treatment) must establish the following elements: [1] that the Respondent State accorded treatment with respect to the establishment, acquisition, expansion, management, etc. of investments; [2] that the foreign investor or investment was "in like circumstances" with local investors or investments; and [3] that the Respondent State has treated the foreign investor or investment less favourably than it treated the local investors or investments. - b) In determining whether investors were "in like circumstances," all the relevant circumstances in which the treatment was accorded must be considered.